WysiWyg-Protogen/Computer-Repository/README.md

 ## Platform links and descriptions!
-BUTTHOLE

 **(Cntrl-click the links to open them in new windows!)**